mcbloch/mcbloch.github.io/content/cv.md

     description: Started as app developer in my first bachelor.
       Pivoted to web development fairly quickly and took over the role as main fullstack developer for the promising EVapp application.
       A critical piece of software integrating with emergency services to make sure that volunteering medical professionals are able to help citizens on the street with a medical emergency.
+    desc_items:
+      - Started as app developer in my first bachelor.
+      - Pivoted to web development fairly quickly and took over the role as main fullstack developer for the promising EVapp application.
+        A critical piece of software integrating with emergency services to make sure that volunteering medical professionals are able to help citizens on the street with a medical emergency.
     started: 2016
     ended: 2022
   - name: Prior-IT
     uri: http://prior-it.be
     function: System administrator, cloud/devops engineer
+    desc_items:
-    description: Maintain and expand the current cloud infrastructure to support a variety of projects and applications.
+      - Maintain and expand the current cloud infrastructure to support a variety of projects and applications.
-      Analyze and develop new architectures for multiple web-focused business cases.
+      - Analyze and develop new architectures for multiple web-focused business cases.
-      Create and deploy workflows for application recoverability, performance monitoring and general security practices.
+      - Create and deploy workflows for application recoverability, performance monitoring and general security practices.
     started: 2017
     ended: 2022
   - name: UGent
     uri: http://dsa.ugent.be
     function: Teamlead-IT
+    desc_items:
-    description: Started as web developper.
+      - Started as web developper.
-      Quickly transitioned to teamlead of a team of 5-7 student developers.
+      - Quickly transitioned to teamlead of a team of 5-7 student developers.
-      Main work is on the innovative digitization of the DSA (Dienst Studentenactiviteiten).
+      - Main work is on the innovative digitization of the DSA (Dienst Studentenactiviteiten).
         Building a system that integrates with multiple services of the UGent and as a result providing a powerful interface for student organizations to manage their finances, activities, reservations.
     started: 2019
 volunteering:
   - name: Zeus WPI